Docs

 • logger: The logger instance used by Better Auth.

-• db: The kysely instance used by Better Auth to interact with the database.
+• db: The Kysely instance used by Better Auth to interact with the database.

-• adapter: This is the same as db but it give you orm like functions to interact with the database. (we recommend using this over db unless you need raw sql queries or for peroframnce reasons)
+• adapter: This is the same as db but it give you orm like functions to interact with the database. (we recommend using this over db unless you need raw sql queries or for performance reasons)

 • createAuthCookie: This is a helper function that let's you get a cookie name and options for either to set or get cookies.
 It implements things like __secure prefix and __host prefix for cookies based on